AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 * Type contains a pointer to a string type
 * We want the provider to allocate and free memory "safely"

-   - No sharing
+   * No sharing
-   - `Adjust` allocates referenced String
+   * :ada:`Adjust` allocates referenced String
-   - `Finalize` frees the referenced String
+   * :ada:`Finalize` frees the referenced String
-   - Assignment deallocates target string and assigns copy of source string to target string
+   * Assignment deallocates target string and assigns copy of source string to target string

 ------------------------
 Unbounded String Usage